LoganBarnes/Net/README.md

 ### XOR

 For the XOR program the input is just two random binary integers.
 If both inputs are the same, the output should be zero.
 Otherwise the output should be one.
-Below is sample output from the program.
+Below is sample output from the program after training.

 ```bash
 Input: